 Food brings humans together.

 Nina’s orders were growing but preserving up with the call for she needed more fridges.
-“Last yr my brother advised me that the Norwegian Refugee Council turned into inviting programs for business offers,” she explains.
+“Last year, my brother advised me that the Norwegian Refugee Council turned into inviting programs for business offers,” she explains.
 “My daughter and I stuffed in a utility together.
 We obtained a rapid response from the enterprise to mention that we had been successful in our marvel.
-Soon we received a supply and bought a much-wished storage freezer and rapid-freezing chamber.
+Soon, we received a supply and bought a much-wished storage freezer and rapid-freezing chamber.
 Our production doubled!”

 Nina has a few customers, most elderly humans below her care, and sells her merchandise to nearby residents.
 Every week, she and her mother take the bus to the nearby town to deliver their foodstuff in more excellent luggage to stores.
 Usually, it takes two hours to get there, as the road has been broken and is in a very horrific situation.
-Before the armed war, the journey took simply 25 mins.
+Before the armed war, the journey took simply 25 minutes.